 While most of us have experienced the Friends phenomenon at some point in our lives, this is the perfect time for a refresh.
 The iconic '90s show centers around six twenty-thirty-something pals as they navigate their professional and personal lives in New York City.
 It also serves as a journey through hairstyle history, because Jennifer Aniston’s locks literally inspired millions of women around the world to chop their locks into the iconic “Rachel.”

 Golden Girls (1985-1992)

 This American favorite is basically the sitcom version of The Real World starring geriatrics.
-A group of incredibly quirky and hilariously unique, four older divorced or widowed women end up living in Miami as roommates.
-They go through good times as well as bad, managing to keep us in stitches every hiccup of the way.
+A group of four incredibly quirky, hilariously unique, divorced or widowed women end up living in Miami as roommates.
+They go through good times as well as bad, managing to keep us in stitches through every hiccup along the way.